DavAug/chi/docs/source/getting_started/quick_overview.rst

    :file: images/1_simulation_2.html

-For details on how to implement a :class:`chi.ErrorModel` and many other details concerning error models in chi, we refer to section :doc:`error_model`.
+For details on how to implement a :class:`chi.ErrorModel` and many other details concerning error models in Chi, we refer to section :doc:`error_model`.